Establishment of menstruation in adolescents. The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 • Anxiety

-PMS worsens 4 days before your period starts and disappears 2 to 3 days after your period starts.
+PMS worsens 4 days before the start of menstruation and disappears 2 to 3 days after it begins.

 Some girls are more sensitive to hormonal changes, than others.
-Talk to your daughter's doctor if the symptoms she is experiencing interfere with her normal activities.
+Talk to your daughter's doctor if the symptoms she is experiencing are interfering with her normal activities.

 Spasms

-Girls often experience cramps in the lower abdomen during the first few days of their period.
-They are caused chemical prostaglandin.
-These involuntary contractions can range from mild to harsh and intense.
+Girls often experience lower abdominal cramps during the first few days of their period.
+They are called chemical prostaglandin.
+These involuntary contractions can range from minor to sudden and intense.

-Ibuprofen will help to get rid of spasms, which is recommended to be taken within the first 2-3 days.
-If the spasms develop into severe seizures that prevent the girl from attending school or hanging out with friends, see a doctor.
+Ibuprofen will help get rid of cramps, which is recommended to be taken during the first 2-3 days.
+If the spasms progress to severe seizures that keep her from going to school or going out with friends, see a doctor.

 Irregular cycle

-In adolescents the cycle becomes regular up to 2 - 3 years after the first menstruation.
-During this time, the body adapts to the hormone influx characteristic of puberty.
-A typical adult woman's cycle is 28 days, although some may have 24 or 38.
+In teenagers The cycle becomes regular up to 2 - 3 years after the first menstruation.
+During this time, the body adjusts to the influx of hormones that characterize puberty.
+A typical adult woman's cycle is 28 days, although for some it may be 24 or 38.

-Changes in hormone levels affect the length of your period.
-In one month it can last only a few days, and in the next - a whole week.
-In addition, one month of menstruation may be completely absent, and the intensity of bleeding may also change.
+Changing hormone levels affect the length of menstruation.
+In one month it may last only a few days, and in the next it can last a whole week.
+In addition, one month menstruation may be completely absent, and the intensity of bleeding may also change.

-If after 3 years the cycle has not stabilized, see your doctor to find out the cause.
-It is worth contacting a doctor even if the cycle is less than 24 days or more than 38 days, as well as if there is no menstruation for 3 months.
+If after 3 years the cycle has not stabilized, consult a doctor to find out the reason.
+It is worth consulting a doctor if the cycle is less than 24 days or more than 38 days, as well as if there is no menstruation for 3 months.

-Girls reach puberty in different time...
-Some ( medical term denoting the first menstrual bleeding) occurs at the age 9 or 10 years old.
+Girls reach puberty at different time.
+Some ( medical term, denoting the first menstrual bleeding) occurs at age 9 or 10 years old.
 For others, at a later age.
-Therefore, if your daughter is a "late flower", it does not mean that something is wrong.
+So just because your daughter is a late bloomer doesn't mean anything is wrong.

-Genetics play an important role in the beginning of the menstrual cycle.
-Very often, girls' first menstruation begins at the same age at which they began with their mother or grandmother.
+Genetics plays an important role in the beginning of the menstrual cycle.
+Very often, girls' first periods begin at the same age at which their mother or grandmother began.
 In addition, some ethnic groups go through puberty earlier than others.
-For example, African American girls have puberty earlier than Caucasian girls.
+For example, African American girls experience puberty earlier than Caucasian girls.

 Or 3 years after the onset of puberty, which begins with breast development.